mhauri/comics/README.md

 # Comics

-Comics is a simple [robo.li](https://robo.li/) script which pushes your daily dose of commics in you Slack Channel or HipChat Room.
+Comics is a simple [robo.li](https://robo.li/) script which pushes your daily dose of commics into your Slack Channel or HipChat Room.

 Currently the following Comics are integrated.